StacieL/doc/docs/CustomizeWithXcode-iOSProjectCustomization.md

 </div>

 ## STEP 4.
-UPDATE LABEL POSTIONS AND CONSTRAINTS
+Update label positions and constraints

 #### Let's work on the First Name label.